sedub01/CafeBarApplication/studyMaterial/explanations.md

 As you can see Repositories are parameterized ([example](/src/main/java/bar/data/OrderRepository.java)).
 First parameter is Type of objects which will be contained in repository, second - ID field type.
 Spring repository already has all needed methods and implementations by notations.

 JPA demands entities to have constructor without arguments!

+If you don't want to create whole controller class for simple purposes (for example, home page), you can just create `WebConfig` class, mark it with @Configuration annotation, extend it from `WebMvcConfigurer` and override `addViewControllers` method.
+Then you can invoke `registry.addViewController(PATH).setViewName(VIEW)`, where `PATH` - path to view, `VIEW` - view itself.